A green-bean and lentil soup like this should be regularly on the table as the legume family is high in vegetable protein and resistant starch.

 But also, seed oils are very high in Omega-6 fatty acids (good fats, but ...) and research shows that a high Omega-6/ Omega-3 ratio causes inflammation in the body.

 The long and the short of it, if you have inflammation in your joints and organs: We should eat more Omega-3 (fatty fish) and less Omega-6 (seed oils).
 Get that ratio right.
-In should be near to 1:1 and in Western diets it even reaches 60:1.
+It should be near to 1:1 and in Western diets it even reaches 60:1.
 No wonder we have so many inflamed joints.

 And why do I eat no margarine at all?
 Our nerves are coated with fatty myelin sheath.
 Spoil that sheath and our nerves cease to conduct properly.
-Once fats are hydrogenated a totally foreign form, called a "trans isomer" is produced; it's bad stuff to coat your nerves with.
+Once fats are hydrogenated a totally foreign form, called a trans isomer is produced; it's bad stuff to coat your nerves with.

 Why do we have such an epidemic of MS and Motor neuron diseases (Lou Gehrig's) and Guillain-Barre syndrome?
 No one's sure, but there is more and more evidence pointing out how toxic hydrogenated foods are.
-Start reading labels...
+Start reading labels.

-Note also there is zero cholesterol in our GREEN BEAN and LENTIL SOUP.
+Note also there is zero cholesterol in our GREEN-BEAN and LENTIL SOUP.
 Well, a tiny bit in the butter.

-All legumes have the amazing symbiotic relationship with myriads of tiny bacteria that have the ability to turn atmospheric nitrogen into usable nitrogen in the form of ammonia.
+All legumes have the amazing symbiotic relationship with myriads of tiny bacteria that have the ability to turn atmospheric gas into usable nitrogen in the form of ammonia.

 Build your own compost pile, or use a compact compost tumbler if space is limited.

-GIGANTES BUTTER BEANS RECIPE...
+GIGANTES BUTTER BEANS RECIPE.

 Writing a book is sometimes an author's way of examining a puzzling topic.
 Getting inside the skin of Santie Veenstra and Janet Twycross has given me a new understanding of the gay lifestyle.
-A Family Affair took ten years from conception to publication.
+A Family Affair took ten-years from conception to publication.

 Book 1 is free on line at A FAMILY AFFAIR.

 Books 2 and 3 are available as full ebooks for only $.99c each.
-Find out how the ladies acquire four illicit children... and the astonishment and delight when Peter's parents, quite sure their own son will have no issue, discover they have four teenage grandchildren.
+Find out how the ladies acquire four illicit children; and the astonishment and delight when Peter's parents, quite sure their own son will have no issue, discover they have four teenage-grandchildren.

-You may not agree with the gay lifestyle, but I promise you you'll read these books from cover to cover!
+You may not agree with the gay lifestyle, but I promise you you'll read these books from cover to cover.

-you realise that at only 99c I earn more than getting a regular book printed through a publisher?
+Why are ebooks so cheap?
+Because they are rubbish?
+Not so, do you realise that at only 99c I earn more than getting a regular book printed through a publisher?
 Paper books are doomed, but it's going to take a while.

-Meantime, on your smartphone, tablet or Kindle you can enjoy ebooks for a fraction of the price of a book from the local bookstore.
+Meantime, on your smartphone, tablet or Kindle you can enjoy ebooks for a fraction of the price of a book from the local store.